Plus-Ultra-Consulting/awesomeEvents/README.md

 Some variables must be set up for the application to work properly.
 Except the variables that have default values.
+Also, adjust `compose.yaml` if you aren't using basic configuration.

 | Variable              | Description                                                     | Example                                 | Default                                 |
 |-----------------------|-----------------------------------------------------------------|-----------------------------------------|-----------------------------------------|